10 Tips for Effective Constructive Criticism Plus How to Take it Like a Pro!

-It’s never easy to hear that we made a mistake or that our work could improve.
-When faced with any type of criticism, our egos often take over, our defenses rise, and we put up walls, so we don’t have to hear it.
+When faced with any type of criticism, our egos take over, our defenses rise, and we put up walls, so we don’t have to hear it.

 Giving constructive criticism is just as tricky.
-We don’t want to hurt the feelings of our friends, family members, or colleagues, but we also want them to be the best they can be.
+We don’t want to hurt our friends’, family’s, or colleagues’ feelings, but we also want them to be the best they can be.

 What is Constructive Criticism?